China opens espionage trial against Australian writer, blocks ambassador from attending

-On Thursday morning, the Australian ambassador to China was turned away when he tried to attend Yang’s trial at Beijing No. 2 Intermediate People's Court.
+On Thursday, the Australian ambassador to China was turned away when he tried to attend Yang’s trial at Beijing No. 2 Intermediate People's Court.

 “This is deeply regrettable and concerning and unsatisfactory,” Graham Fletcher told reporters outside the court.
 “We have had longstanding concerns about this case, including lack of transparency, and therefore have concluded it is an instance of arbitrary detention.”